ryangerardwilson/rtutor/courses/sql.md

     SELECT u.username, p.title
     FROM users AS u
     CROSS JOIN posts AS p
-    LIMIT 10;  -- Without LIMIT on real data you’ll nuke your machine.
-Don’t be stupid.
+    LIMIT 10;  -- Without LIMIT on real data you'll nuke your machine.
+Don't be stupid.

     -- 6. Multiple joins in the same query
     -- Real-world queries usually need more than one join.